-When we are busy, or under a lot of pressure from different areas of our lives, it is easy to spend our time rushing around and focusing on what’s coming next, rather than what currently is.
+When we’re busy or under a lot of pressure from different areas of our lives, it’s easy to spend our time rushing around and focusing on what’s coming next, rather than what currently is.
 This can lead to feelings of stress and anxiety.

-Mindfulness is a technique that can help you bring your full attention to what is happening in the present moment – namely, what you’re thinking and feeling and what is happening in your immediate environment.
+Mindfulness is a technique that can help you bring your full attention to what’s happening in the present moment – namely, what you’re thinking and feeling and what’s happening in your immediate environment.
 It aims to help you take control of your emotions and improve your focus.

 Notice the little things

 Paying attention to the smaller things in life can have a positive impact on the way we think because it can wake us up to a lot of sensations that can be really pleasing, but that we often ignore.

 For example, if you usually eat your lunch whilst working on your computer or watching TV, then perhaps you aren’t really paying much attention to the taste of what you’re eating.
 To be more mindful in this instance, you could try switching off your electronic devices and focus on tasting each and every mouthful of your lunch – and chances are, you’ll enjoy it so much more!

 Try new things

 It’s easy to get stuck in ‘autopilot’ mode; doing the same routine every day without a second thought.
 And while there’s nothing wrong with this, it makes it a lot easier for us to rush through life with our eyes closed.

 To shake things up a bit, why not try taking a different route to the supermarket or sitting somewhere different when you’re out in the garden?
 Changing up your habits can help you to see the world through fresh eyes and notice new things about your surroundings.
 This will also help bring your mind back to the present moment.